MissVeronica/UM-folder-permissions/README.md

 UID/GID numbers for all folders are displayed.

-Details about theme folders and active folders.
+Details about theme folders and the active theme.

 Warnings for existing .htaccess file, open_basedir, Suhosin and ModSecurity active.